cloudy-develop/online-interiors/README.md

 # Online Interiors

-This repository is the FiveM resource adding edits, teleport's, and blips to GTA V.
+This repository is a FiveM resource adding ipl/map edits, teleport's, and blips to GTA V.

 ## Information
  - I basically did all the work of coordinates and ipl interior editing so you don't have to.